opentap/opentap/README.md

 ## Reporting Issues

 We track issues at https://gitlab.com/OpenTAP/opentap/issues.
 You are welcome to file an issue there if you have found a bug or have a concrete request for a new feature.
 Please include a session log file possible/relevant.
-Any other files needed to e.g. reprocude a bug would also be appreciated.
+Any other files needed to e.g. reproduce a bug would also be appreciated.

 ## License